Carrie Thornton Counseling,LLC

 Licensed Professional Counselor

+Are you struggling?
+I want you to know that you are not alone.
 We all have painful experiences.
 They are part of the human condition.
-I believe it’s what we do with these difficulties that determines not only the extent of our suffering, but how we are able to transform our pain and loss into strength, power, and growth.
+I believe it is how we respond to these difficulties that determines not only the extent of our suffering, but also how we are able to transform our pain and loss into strength, power, and growth.
 The most impactful experience we can provide each other is to be fully present and listen to one another's stories with open hearts and minds.
 Through transformative relationships we find hope and effect change.

 Areas of Expertise

 trauma, anxiety, depression,

 sexual abuse, addiction & substance use, self-esteem, grief & loss, spirituality, life transitions, relationship issues

 I counsel adults from mindfulness-based, attachment, existential, emotion focused and somatic theoretical perspectives.
 I am EMDR trained and incorporate this treatment modality when appropriate.
 I utilize various treatment approaches tailored to your specific needs.